sencha/ext-angular/getting_started.md

   styles: []
 })
 export class AppComponent {
-  title = 'ext-angular-modern-boilerplate'
+  title = 'ext-angular-cli-boilerplate'
 }
 ```

 ### Step 4: Re-Run install and start your ExtAngular application

-Once the app has been updated, run the following to install and start the app and open it in a browser at http://localhost:4200:
+Run the following in a terminal window to install and start the app
 ```
 npm install
 npm start
 ```

+Open a browser at http://localhost:4200

 The resulting app uses webpack-dev-server and hot-loading.
 Any changes you make will be immediately reflected in the browser.